Before We Get Started

 The knee is a fairly complicated joint.
 It consists of the femur above, the tibia below, the kneecap (or patella) in front, and the bean-like fabellae behind.
-Chunks of cartilage called the medial and lateral menisci fit between the femur and tibia like cushions.
-Assorted ligaments hold everything together and allow the knee to bend the way it should and keep it from bending the way it shouldn’t.
+Pieces of cartilage called the medial and lateral menisci fit between the femur and tibia like cushions.
+Assorted ligaments hold everything together and allow the knee to bend the way it should and prevent it from bending the way it shouldn’t.

 There are two cruciate ligaments that cross inside the knee joint: the anterior (or, more correctly in animals, cranial) cruciate and the posterior (or, more correctly in animals, the caudal) cruciate.
 They are named for the side of the knee (front or back) where their lower attachment is found.
 The anterior cruciate ligament prevents the tibia from slipping forward out from under the femur.

-Finding the Rupture
+Finding The Rupture

 The history usually involves a rear leg that is suddenly so sore that the dog can hardly bear weight on it.
-If left alone, the leg will appear to improve over the course of a week or two but the knee will be notably swollen and arthritis will set in quickly.
+If left alone, the leg will appear to improve over the course of a week or two, but the knee will be notably swollen, and arthritis will set in quickly.
 Dogs are seen by the veterinarian in either the acute stage (shortly after the injury) or in the chronic stage (weeks or months later).

-It is not uncommon for dogs to have an episode of lameness that then resolves, and recurs on a regular basis over time.
-The ‘partial cruciate’ can be harder to diagnose, but invariably at some point all partial tears in animals become full tears because of the angle of standing/.
+It is not uncommon for dogs to have an episode of lameness that then resolves and recurs on a regular basis over time.
+The ‘partial cruciate’ can be harder to diagnose, but invariably at some point all partial tears in animals become full tears because of the angle of standing.
 The key to the diagnosis of the ruptured cruciate ligament is the demonstration of an abnormal knee motion called a drawer sign.
 It is not possible for a normal knee to show this sign.

 The Drawer Sign

-How this Happens
+How A Cruciate Rupture Happens

-There are several clinical pictures seen with ruptured cruciates.
-One is a young athletic dog playing roughly who takes a bad step and injures the knee while playing.
-This is usually a sudden lameness in a young large-breed dog.
+There are several clinical scenarios in relation to ruptured cruciates.
+One is a young, athletic dog playing roughly, who takes a bad step and injures the knee while playing.
+This is usually a sudden lameness in a young, large-breed dog.
 A recent study identified the following breeds as being particularly at risk for this phenomenon: Neapolitan Mastiff, Newfoundland, Akita, St. Bernard, Rottweiler, Golden Retriever, Labrador, and American Staffordshire Terrier.

 On the other hand, an older large dog, especially if overweight, can have weakened ligaments and slowly stretch or partially tear them.
-The partial rupture may be detected or the problem may not become apparent until the ligament breaks completely.
+The partial rupture may be detected, or the problem may not become apparent until the ligament breaks completely.
 In this type of patient, stepping down off the bed or a small jump can be all it takes to break the ligament.
-The lameness may be acute but have features of more chronic joint disease or the lameness may simply be a more gradual/chronic problem.
+The lameness may be acute but have features of more chronic joint disease, or the lameness may simply be a more gradual/chronic problem.
 Larger, overweight dogs that rupture one cruciate ligament, frequently rupture the other one within a year’s time.
 An owner should be prepared for another surgery in this time frame.

-What Happens if the Cruciate Rupture is Not Surgically Repaired
+What Happens If The Cruciate Rupture Is Not Surgically Repaired?

 Without an intact cruciate ligament, the knee is unstable.
 Wear between the bones and meniscal cartilage becomes abnormal, and the joint begins to develop degenerative changes.
-Bone spurs called osteophytes develop, resulting in chronic pain and loss of joint motion.
+Bone spurs, called osteophytes develop, resulting in chronic pain and loss of joint motion.
 This process can be arrested by surgery but cannot be reversed.

-• Osteophytes are evident as soon as 1 to 3 weeks after the rupture in some patients.
-This kind of joint disease is substantially more difficult for a large breed dog to bear though all dogs will ultimately
+Osteophytes are evident as soon as 1 to 3 weeks after the rupture in some patients.
+This kind of joint disease is substantially more difficult for a large breed dog to bear, though all dogs will ultimately show degenerative changes.
+Typically, after several weeks from the time of the acute injury, the dog may appear to get better but is not likely to return to normal permanently.

-There are many different surgical repair techniques commonly used.
-It should be noted that no technique is perfect.
-In the human world when they repair cruciates they expend the knee to be stronger post operatively than before.
-They also expect minimal progression of arthritis.
-In dogs no matter what we do, we get progression of arthritis, however surgery is essential to get your dog functioning back to ‘normal’ and to reduce the chance of the other side cruciate going.
+In dogs, no matter what we do, we get progression of arthritis.
+However, surgery is essential to get your dog functioning back to ‘normal’ and to reduce the chance of the cruciate on the other side going.
 Dogs have a greater than 50% chance of rupturing their other cruciate ligament.
 See below for details outlining relevant surgical procedures.

 De-Angelis, Extracapsular Repair

 We recommend this procedure in dogs less than 10Kg of weight and all cats.
 Typically, the dog may carry the leg up for a good 2 weeks after surgery but will increase knee use over the next 2 months, eventually returning to normal.
 Typically, the dog will require 8 weeks of exercise restriction after surgery (no running, only outside on a leash, including the backyard).

 Tibial Tuberosity Advancement (TTA)

-The idea is that when the cruciate ligament is torn, the tibial plateau (the top of the tibia) and the patellar ligament should be repositioned at 90 degrees to one another to combat the shear force generated as the dog walks.
-To make this happen, the tibial tuberosity (front of the tibia where the patellar ligament attaches) is separated and anchored in its new position by a titanium or steel cage, fork, and plate.
+The idea is that when the cruciate ligament is torn, the tibial plateau (the top of the tibia) and the patella ligament should be repositioned at 90 degrees to one another to combat the sheer force generated as the dog walks.
+To make this happen, the tibial tuberosity (front of the tibia where the patella ligament attaches) is separated and anchored in its new position by a titanium or steel cage, fork and plate.
 Bone grafts are used to assist healing.

-• The patient’s activity must be restricted and post-operative confinement is a must with gradually increased activity over 3 to 4 months.
+The patient’s activity must be restricted, and post-operative confinement is a must with gradually increased activity over 3 to 4 months.
 Most dogs can return to normal activity by 4 months after surgery.

-• This technique recently has been shown to be biodynamically superior than the TPLO (see later) although this is a controversial topic.
+This technique recently has been shown to be biodynamically superior than the TPLO (see later) although this is a controversial topic.
 We perform this procedure at Vet HQ.

-Tibial Plateau Leveling Osteotomy (TPLO)
+Tibial Plateau Levelling Osteotomy (TPLO)

 We mentioned the meniscus as part of the knee joint.
-The bones of all joints are capped with cartilage so as provide a slippery surface where the bones contact each other (if the bones contact each other without cartilage, they grind each other down).
+The bones of all joints are capped with cartilage to provide a slippery surface where the bones contact each other (if the bones contact each other without cartilage, they grind each other down).
 In addition to these cartilage caps, the stifle joint has two “blocks” of cartilage in-between the bones.
 These blocks are called the menisci and serve to distribute approximately 65% of the compressive load delivered to the knee.

 Pets with meniscal damage may have an audible clicking sound when they walk or when the knee is examined, but for a definitive diagnosis the menisci must actually be inspected during surgery.
 It is difficult to access the menisci and thus repairing a tear in the meniscus is problematic; furthermore, poor blood supply to the menisci also makes good healing less likely.
 For these reasons, removal of the damaged portion of the meniscus is the most common surgical choice.
 This leaves some meniscus behind to distribute the compression load on the knee but removes the painful, ineffective portion.

-General Rehabilitation after Surgery
+General Rehabilitation After Surgery

-From weeks 5-8 we slowly return to normal ON LEASH exercise and from 9-12 weeks we return to normal in the house and in the park including of leash exercise.
+From weeks 5-8 we slowly return to normal ON LEASH exercise and from 9-12 weeks we return to normal in the house and in the park including off leash exercise.
 Our expectation is that all dogs are essentially back to normal by 12 weeks.
-For more details on rehab we have a post op rehab guidelines hand out and a physiotherapy hand out that we will go through with you after surgery.
-We have several you tube videos on this on our you tube channel.
+For more details on rehab we have a post op rehab guideline hand out and a physiotherapy hand out that we will go through with you after surgery.
+We also have several You Tube videos on this on our You Tube channel.

 It is important that your pets do not experience pain.
 We keep them in hospital until they are pain controlled and you administer a variety of medications at home to control pain.
 During the rehab process, let your pet guide you.
 Avoid twisting the leg.
 After the stitches or staples are out (or after the skin has healed in about 10-14 days), water treadmill exercise can be used if a facility is available.
 This requires strict observation and, if possible, the patient should wear a life jacket.
 Walking uphill or on stairs is helpful for strengthening the back legs but no running, jumping or other “explosive” type exercise should be performed for a full three months after surgery.

 - Weight loss

-• Green lipped mussel products such as Antinol.
+- Green lipped mussel products such as Antinol

-• Pentosan polysulphate injections weekly for four weeks every year
+- Pentosan polysulphate injections weekly for four weeks every year

-• Pentosan Injections monthly to quarterly if required
+- Pentosan Injections monthly to quarterly if required

-• Hills J/D prescription food
+- Hills J/D prescription food

 Referral services that may be applicable:

-• Laser therapy
+- Laser therapy

-If you have any questions please do not hesitate to ask one of the veterinarians at the time of consult.
+If you have any questions, please do not hesitate to ask one of the veterinarians at the time of consult.